July 31, 2017

-The nation’s prescription drug and the opioid crisis have led to an increase in opioid use disorders among pregnant and parenting women.
+The nation’s prescription drug and opioid crisis has led to an increase in opioid use disorders among pregnant and parenting women.
 Best practices suggest the need for a collaborative response across systems to improve outcomes, reduce risks and adverse consequences for pregnant and parenting women and their infants, and help families remain together safely.

 In July 2016, the Comprehensive Addiction and Recovery Act (CARA) was signed into law, including amendments to the Child Abuse Prevention and Treatment Act (CAPTA).
-The CAPTA amendments focused on improving well-being and safety for infants affected by prenatal substance exposure and their families or caregivers by: including both legal and illegal substances in the categories of infants to be identified, specifying requirements for notification to child protective services, stipulating the development of a plan of safe care that includes the treatment needs of the family/caregiver in the plan, and increasing the monitoring requirements.
+The CAPTA amendments focused on improving well-being and safety for infants affected by prenatal substance exposure and their families or caregivers by including both legal and illegal substances in the categories of infants to be identified, specifying requirements for notification to child protective services, stipulating the development of a plan of safe care that includes the treatment needs of the family/caregiver in the plan, and increasing the monitoring requirements.

-- Understand best practices in serving parenting and pregnant women with opioid use disorders and their infants
+1. Understand best practices in serving parenting and pregnant women with opioid use disorders and their infants

-- Identify strategies to expand the family treatment court collaborative approach to effectively work with parenting and pregnant women affected by opioid use disorders and their families
+2. Identify strategies to expand the family treatment court collaborative approach to effectively work with parenting and pregnant women affected by opioid use disorders and their families

-- Learn how collaborative teams can develop an approach to implement comprehensive and effective CAPTA Plans of Safe Care
+3. Learn how collaborative teams can develop an approach to implement comprehensive and effective CAPTA Plans of Safe Care